British mountaineer Sir Hugh Munro used the term “peak bagger” in the 1890s to describe…

 Most of the summit is boggy and virtually impossible to hike unless you’re a woodland caribou.
 Its home for them and only the very lucky will see one.
 On the descent you can expect hours of sublime mountain views.

-Hike or backpack the East Coast Trail in Newfoundland – one of the best adventures in Canada
+Hike or backpack the East Coast Trail in Newfoundland

-Running beside the Atlantic Ocean, the 265 kilometre East Coast Trail is a treat to hike and a balm for the soul.
+Running beside the Atlantic Ocean, the 265 km East Coast Trail is a treat to hike and a balm for the soul.
 Featuring fjords, sea stacks, headlands, arches, lighthouses, abandoned settlements, fishing communities, icebergs in season and wildlife, the trail is a feast for the eyes and a workout for the body.

 The trail is made up of 24 connected paths running through 33 communities.
 Deciding which part of the trail to do – if you can’t do it all is the hard part.